ESL Questions About Invitations

 The suggested clothing for the event

-See also ESL Questions About Current Events
+See also ESL Questions About Bullying

 Now that you have learned these words, let’s practice using them.
 Imagine you are hosting a dinner party and you want to invite your friends.
 Write an invitation using some of the vocabulary words highlighted above.
 Don’t forget to include the date, time, and location of the event, as well as any other relevant information.
 Once you’re done, share your invitation with a classmate and see if they can understand all the details.
 Happy inviting!